Visit Investors & Advisors Site | Support |

 The technology's sheer power quickly attracted corporate America’s attention.
 Fifty-three percent of corporate information technology leaders plan to evaluate, use or allocate further resources to OpenAI for ChatGPT technology.
 That's a record for any single technology provider.11

-By the end of 2023, the market for global generative AI will likely reach $43 billion, rising to $98 billion by 2026.12 Consulting giant PwC expects AI to contribute positively to sales and earnings in every sector of the economy by 2030.
+Consulting giant PwC expects AI to contribute positively to sales and earnings in every sector of the economy by 2030.12

 Led by ChatGPT, those potential contributions seem endless.

-Already, 27% of polled professionals say they have used ChatGPT to help them complete work tasks.13 Experiments have shown that workers tackling short written tasks can complete them 37% faster if they use ChatGPT.14
+In 2023, 27% of polled professionals said they had used ChatGPT to help complete work tasks.13 Experiments have shown that workers tackling short written tasks can complete them 37% faster if they use ChatGPT.14

 In this way, ChatGPT helps humans improve work or content, but it can't do it alone — similar to how a soft drink needs a refrigerator to stay cold.
 But this enabling technology can help workers and industries exponentially by serving as an interface to any piece of software, boosting its capability.